 Another note about designing for print, while Web page text can extend as wide as your screen permits, paper is a fixed size.
 Thus, it is often advisable to design your page with a fixed width (≤ 650 pixels) to accommodate printing.
 Limiting text width can be easily done with tables, discussed below under positioning.

-Positioning can be a challange on the Web as many of the standard word processing positioning elements (tabs and indents) do not work well on the Web.
+Positioning can be a challenge on the Web as many of the standard word processing positioning elements (tabs and indents) do not work well on the Web.
 Positioning text (and limiting width) can be accomplished using tables.
 This page is actually contained within one large table that has been limited to a width of 610 pixels, thus the appearance and layout is standard no matter how large your user's monitor.

 Tables can be used to standardize the presentation of your pages as well as to align and indent material within a page.
 While tabbing does not work well on the Web, tables with hidden borders can be used to accomplish a similar purpose.
 For example, outlined text, as seen below, is still possible on the Web by using tables.